April, 2021 | A six-minute read with interactive visuals. (Worth a look just for the hair styles.)

 I stayed at the printing company for 3 years.
 In 1976, a year after graduating from high school, I enrolled in the graphic design program at Kendall College of Design in Grand Rapids, Michigan.

 With limited resources, I moved into the YWCA Women's Residence, which housed mostly women who were homeless, abused, recovering from addiction or refugees of the Vietnam war.
 A few months after moving in and carving out a studio space in the basement of the old Heritage Hill mansion, I became the weekend manager.
 The job required me to be physically on the property 24 hours a day from sundown on Friday to sunup on Monday.
 In my time there, I had abusive husbands escorted off the property by the police, confiscated alcohol, cleaned up vomit, broke up fights and cajoled women who didn’t speak English into putting their fresh eggs in the refrigerator instead of under their beds.
 I was paid with a free room plus $19 a week.
 I was 19 years old at the time.

 Because I had been working in the graphic design business already, fellow art students came to me for help with their assignments.
 The adult managers of the YWCA Residence loaned me some tables and chairs so that I could host work sessions in the basement.
 On many nights, there would be up to ten students hunched over folding tables working on projects.
 In addition to my own work, I walked around coaching them and offering advice and ideas.

 After my first year at Kendall, I had the highest GPA ever for a first-year student at the time and earned a small scholarship.
 That money, along with a couple of part-time jobs enabled me to move out of the Y and start my second year of art school.
-Unfortunately, trying to balance the jobs, pay my bills and still focus on my schoolwork became unsustainable.
+Unfortunately, trying to balance the jobs, pay my bills and still focus on the rigorous schoolwork became unsustainable.
 I quit school after my third semester and got my old job back at the printing company.